KelvinTegelaar/CIPP/docs/user/gettingstarted/permissions/index.md

 slug: /gettingstarted/permissions
 ---

+When using the CIPP SAM Wizard, the application and set permissions are created for you.
+If you have a manual SAM installation you'll need to setup these permissions yourself.

+## Manual SAM setup

 You should grant the following permissions to the secure application model registration, to add permissions follow these instructions:

 * Go to the [Azure Portal](https://portal.azure.com).